matchaxnb/look-upon-terra/README.md

 #### Docker & Subdirectories

-If you organized your *Terraform* project using stacks and modules, *Blast Radius* must be called from the project root and reference them as subdirectories -- don't forget to prefix `--serve`!
+If you organized your *Terraform* project using stacks and modules, *Look Upon Terra* must be called from the project root and reference them as subdirectories -- don't forget to prefix `--serve`!

 For example, let's create a Terraform `project` with the following: